DeKlain4ik/weatherApp/README.md

 ## 📌 Description

 **Weather App** is a simple and user-friendly application that allows users to check current weather conditions and forecasts for any location.
-The project is designed to provide accurate, real-time weather data with a clean and intuitive interface.
+The project provides accurate, real-time weather data with a clean interface.

 ---

 ## 🚀 Features

 * 🌍 Search weather by city name
-* 🌡️ Display current temperature and conditions
+* 🌡️ Current temperature and conditions
-* 📅 Weather forecast (daily/hourly)
+* 📅 Weather forecast
-* 💨 Additional data (humidity, wind speed, etc.)
+* 💨 Humidity, wind speed, etc.
-* 📱 Responsive and easy-to-use interface

 ---

 ## 🛠️ Technologies Used

-* Frontend: HTML, CSS, JavaScript
-* Backend (if applicable): *(add your tech here, e.g. Node.js / Python / etc.)*
-* API: *(e.g. OpenWeatherMap API or other weather service)*
+* Python
+* PyQt6
+* Weather API *(e.g. OpenWeatherMap)*

 ---